mariosebasco/MSR_Final/README.md

 Read value from the ADC on the PIC32

 ### pot.c
-Control over the MCP4561 potentiometer using I2C.
-The potentiometer is used to control the pressure the pump outputs.
+potentiometer data is used in deciding how far the user has rotated his finger.
+From here we get degrees which is later passed on to the servo motors.

 ### whisker.c
 Read and process data coming from the whiskers.